saasbook/AV102/week3/scrum.md

-It could be that, oh I don't know, that you're writing a textbook, it could be that you're designing an advertising campaign ... we're focused on software here but the scrum is generic over all different types of activities that you might be doing but so you get you know ideally in the beginning sort of brainstorming; right we've got all these things that it would be great to have
+It could be that, oh I don't know, that you're writing a textbook, it could be that you're designing an advertising campaign ... we're focused on software here but the Scrum is generic over all different types of activities that you might be doing but so you get you know ideally in the beginning sort of brainstorming; right we've got all these things that it would be great to have